-Next, here’s the Trail of Tears history.
-First, in 1830, the US passed the Indian Removal Act.
-To clarify, the Act required that the American Indians voluntarily leave their lands.
+First, in 1830, there was the passage of the Indian Removal Act.
+Specifically, one of the requirements of the Act was that the American Indians voluntarily leave their lands.